 You must also keep in mind that your suggestions do not come in the way of your fellow employees, as that can backfire.

-There is nothing wrong in wanting to get more done during a workday, but your boss does not need to be burdened with filling your gaps.
-This simply puts your boss in a difficult position overall forcing him/her to think in a negative way about you.
+There is nothing wrong with wanting to get more done during a workday, but your boss does not need to be burdened with filling your gaps.
+This simply puts your boss in a difficult position overall forcing him/her to think negatively about you.

 A great way to be proactive is research.
 Look at competitor companies and what they are doing.
 Identify where your company lacks in those areas and give suggestions where required.
 This approach never fails.

 When you ask your boss for all the additional workload, make sure you have the skillset needed to complete those tasks.
 Your boss will ask you questions before assigning you tasks, so make sure you have all the answers ready.

 Tell him/her about how you will approach a certain workload.
 Will you take an online course to increase your skills?
 Will you learn from colleagues?

 Confidence is key here so make sure whatever you say, your plan is concrete and realistic.
 Your confidence and rock-solid plan will alternatively increase your boss’s confidence in you.
 There will be no hesitation in increasing your workload.

 Use Positive Language

 Remember, your boss’s job is to keep your hands full all week.
 If you use statements like “I am bored” or “I feel like I am wasting my time” will only make your boss defensive.